olafrv/my_collections/guides/20100119-restart-a-movilmax-router-when-internet-is-down.md

 - Speed Range: DL 4Mbps ~ UL 2Mbps
 - Power Consumption: 15W

-I've created a Linux shell script to automatically restart a Movilmax router (pictured above) when the Internet gateway is down.
+I've created a [Linux shell script](movilmax/) to automatically restart a Movilmax router (pictured above) when the Internet gateway is down.
 This script can be scheduled in your crontab.
-You can download the script [here](../scripts/mixed/movilmax/).

 I'm sharing this script here in case you're experiencing stability issues with your WiMax signal and need a reliable solution to maintain your connection.